 "URS" means the Uniform Rapid Suspension System adopted by ICANN, as may be modified from time-to-time, or any successor system or policy designed to provide rapid relief to trademark holders in certain infringement cases.

-"Verification Services" means the Registry Verification Agent's process to verify the Registered Name Holder meets the eligibility requirements for registering/maintaining a .BANK domain name registration.
+"Verification Services" means the Registry’s and/or Registry Verification Agent's process to verify the Registered Name Holder meets the eligibility requirements for registering/maintaining a domain name registration in the top-level domain(s) identified in Exhibit B.

 Other terms used in this Agreement as defined terms shall have the meanings ascribed to them in this Agreement, or if not defined within this Agreement, the meanings ascribed to them in the Registry Agreement or Registrar's RAA.